A second quantized approach to the Rabi problem: Quantization of the Rabi problem

-This term takes into account the energy of the magnetic field and does no alter the frame (the rotating frame) since $e^{i\omega\hat{N}t}$ and $\hat{R}_{z}^{+}\left(\omega t\right)$ represent rotations in opposite directions.
+do not alter the frame (the rotating frame).
+This happens because $e^{i\omega\hat{N}t}$ and $\hat{R}_{z}^{+}\left( \omega t\right) $ represent rotations in opposite directions.
+But the transformation~(\ref{trans_link}) discounts the energy associated to the Hamiltonian $\hat{H}_{0}^{\prime}$.
 In this way, the vacuum energy in the interaction picture is redefined so that the energy of the field is not considered.
-As will be seen in the following, the interaction frame gives the semiclassical description.